“Without mental health, there can be no true physical health.”– Dr. Brock Chisholm, the first Director-General of the World Health Organization (WHO)

 - Meditate – Meditation can be a difficult practice to begin.
 Check out guided meditations or apps with timers so you can set the length of your practice.
 Slowly increase it over time and try not to get frustrated if you struggle!

 - Journal – Each page does NOT need to start with “Dear Diary;” I promise.
-Write your thoughts, your dreams, what and who you’re grateful for, what you had for lunch, whatever you want.
-Getting your feelings out on paper is a great catharsis and physically writing it, opposed to typing on a computer, also enhances creativity!
+Write your thoughts, your dreams, what and who you’re grateful for, what you had for lunch, and whatever you want.
+Getting your feelings out on paper is a great catharsis and physically writing it, as opposed to typing on a computer, also enhances creativity!

 - Dance – Ain’t no party like a kitchen dance party!
-Put on your favorite tunes and dance solo, with your partner, best friend, dog, toddler … I dare you not to smile after dancing for five minutes.
+Put on your favorite tunes and dance solo, with your partner, best friend, dog, or toddler … I dare you not to smile after dancing for five minutes.

 - Read – Check out some books from your local library or stop into a bookstore for your own copy of your standard go-to or new favorite.

 - Laugh – Watch funny cat videos, read some comics or call up that friend who has that hilariously dry, sarcastic sense of humor.
 Laughing is good for the soul.

 - Be mindful – Take a few minutes throughout your day to truly be present.
 Check in with all your senses.
 What do see, feel, hear, smell, and taste?
 You’ll be amazed at what you might discover you’ve overlooked in everyday life.